-Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of 1.5 million containers, representing over 2,300,000 TEU.
-We lease containers to more than 400 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by the total TEU capacity of their container vessels ("container vessel fleet size").
+Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 1.6 million containers, representing over 2.4 million TEU.
+We lease containers to approximately 400 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by the total TEU capacity of their container vessels ("container vessel fleet size").
 We believe we are one of the most reliable lessors of containers, in terms of consistently being able to supply containers in locations where our customers need them.
-We have provided an average of more than 107,000 TEU of new containers per year for the past 10 years, and have been one of the largest buyers of new containers among container lessors over the same period.
-We are one of the largest sellers of used containers among container lessors, having sold more than 77,000 containers during the last year to more than 1,100 customers.
+We have provided an average of more than 141,000 TEU of new containers per year for the past five years, and have been one of the largest buyers of new containers among container lessors over the same period.
+We are one of the largest sellers of used containers among container lessors, having sold an average of more than 80,000 containers per year for the last five years to more than 1,100 customers.
 We provide our services worldwide via a network of regional and area offices and independent depots.
-Trencor, a company publicly traded on the JSE Limited (the "JSE") in Johannesburg, South Africa, and its affiliates currently have beneficiary interest in a majority of our issued and outstanding common shares.
+Trencor, a company publicly traded on the JSE Limited (the "JSE") in Johannesburg, South Africa, and its affiliates currently have beneficial interest in a majority of our issued and outstanding common shares.